DM8tyProgrammer/mighty-articles/pointer-primer.md

 ![](https://cdn-images-1.medium.com/max/1600/1*_-mSiLsVLUnmSU68PELHWg.png)

-The copying does not cause any problem for scalar (single-valued) types, but it would be a performance hit for multi-valued types (string, array, custom type).
+Copying isn’t a problem for scalar (single-valued) kinds, but it would be a performance hit for multi-valued types (string, array, custom type).

 So what is the solution?
 Send the values indirectly. **Pointers facilitate the indirect passing of the values.**